Skip to footer content

 6. Download the service account key credentials in JSON file format.

-Once the credentials are downloaded Just Create a New project in Visual Studio and Install Google cloud platform (Google Vision) Using NuGet Package Manager.
+Once the credentials are downloaded, create a new project in Visual Studio and install the Google Cloud Platform (Google Vision) SDK using the NuGet Package Manager.

 AWS vs Google Vision (OCR Features Comparison): Figure 3 - Create a New Project in Visual Studio.
 Go to the Manage NuGet Packages for Solution and install the latest version of Google.Cloud.Vision.